Degen-dev/Degeneracy/README.md

 # Degeneracy
-Degeneracy is a very lightweight and easy to use proxy site made to combat web filters such as iboss, Securly, Goguardian, and more!
+Degeneracy is a functional and easy to use proxy site made to combat web filters such as iboss, Securly, Goguardian, and more!

 <a href="https://heroku.com/deploy?template=https://github.com/Degenerate0001/Degeneracy"><img height="30px" src="https://raw.githubusercontent.com/FogNetwork/Tsunami/main/deploy/heroku2.svg"><img></a>
 <a href="https://repl.it/github/Degenerate0001/Degeneracy"><img height="30px" src="https://raw.githubusercontent.com/FogNetwork/Tsunami/main/deploy/replit2.svg"><img></a>